Guide to Gwinnett

 Know Before You Go: BAPS Mandir

 The BAPS Shri Swaminarayan Mandir Atlanta was completed in 2007, and it's quite the site to see.
-This Mandir (temple) was built from more than 34,000 hand-carved stone pieces, and all the man power to construct this massive place of worship came from volunteers.
+This Mandir (temple) was built from more than 34,000 hand-carved stone pieces.

 Visiting the Mandir is an activity I recommend to every Gwinnett County visitor (and resident!).
 Being inside this beautiful structure evokes a sense of peace.
 It's fascinating.
 Before you go, there are a few important things you should take note of.

 Anyone is welcome in the Mandir, regardless of religious affiliation.
 You can come to marvel at the intricate stone, experience a few peaceful moments or learn more about Hinduism.

 When you arrive, stop in the Gift & Book Shop to grab an audio tour guide.
 It's just $5 per unit, and you'll learn about the story of how the Mandir was built, the significance of Hindu rituals, the meaning behind certain architectural designs and much more.
 Groups of 10 or more can also take a guided tour.